-We start out with a long call.
+We start with a long call.
 What is it?
 A long call is the most basic options trading strategy.
-It is in fact, buying a call.
+It is buying a call.

-When you set out to learn stock market trading, you may be wondering why options have a few names for the same strategy.
-Maybe they just like confusing new traders.
+When you set out to learn stock trading, you may wonder why options have a few names for the same strategy.
+Maybe they like confusing new traders.
 More likely, they like having a more technical name than buying a call.

 When it comes to trading options, don’t necessarily get hung up on the exact terminology.
 Instead, what makes the most sense to you?

 Once you’ve figured that out, stick with it.
-If buying a call is more understandable to you than long call, then stick to calling it that.
+If buying a call is more understandable than an LC, stick to calling it that.

-Options in and of themselves are confusing when you’re starting out.
-There are more moving parts that make up options than a stock has.
+Options in and of themselves are confusing when you’re starting.
+More moving parts make up options than a stock has.
 However, that also means that there’s more profit potential as well as loss.

-Hence, why long call also means buying a call.
+Hence, an LC also means buying a call.
 When you go long, you’re bullish.
 The same is also true for stocks.
-Many times you’ll hearing going long vs short.
+Many times, you’ll hear going long vs short.

 If you’re day trading a stock, going long doesn’t mean you’re holding forever.
 It means you’re bullish on the stock.
 Shorting takes the bearish side of the stock.